 The Rails to Trails is the perfect place to go for a scenic cycling trip along the river.
 Whether you are a passionate athlete or leisure cyclist, these trails will be open and ready for traffic as the temperature rises in Mountaineer Country.
 Check out a full list of trails and plan your next outing!
 Looking for a unique trail experience?
 Big Bear Lake Trail Center is the place for you!
 Plus, use their Mountaineer Deal to save on season passes.

 In need of a new bike or equipment?
 Pathfinder WV remains open and ready to serve the community with online orders and curbside pickup in Downtown Morgantown, a close distance to the trails.
 Check out their Mountaineer Deal, before shopping.

 In need of running gear or guidance?
 Morgantown Running is here to help.
 Check out their online shop for delivery on apparel, shoes, and more.
 Feel free to reach out to their team of staff and ambassadors directly for suggestions.

 Hiking at Tygart Lake State Park and Coopers Rock State Forest

-As we distance ourselves from one another by choosing to stay at home and reduce the spread of the virus, all are encouraged to get outside and explore their homes while keeping a safe social distance!
+Get outside, explore, and find your new favorite spot!
+More than likely, it’s #Instagrammable, like the iconic Coopers Rock Overlook.
 Grab your friends and family, or your furry friend, and take a hike at Coopers Rock State Forest.
 No matter what your hiking experience is, there are more than 20 trails to choose from.
 As a reminder, the Coopers Rock overlook is closed at this time.